ansible-collections/cloud-content-handbook/Proposals/asynchronous_story_pointing.md

 6. **Integration with Jira:**

 	Kollabe enables direct import of Jira issues into Planning Poker sessions, ensuring all relevant tasks are available for estimation without manual entry.
 However, this requires the tool to have access to our Jira board.
 As a workaround, tasks can be manually exported as a CSV file from Jira and uploaded to Kollabe.
+As we progress, the CSV handling can be automated using Jira APIs, Kollabe's APIs, or browser automation tools.

-**How shall we use Kollabe's Asynchronous Planning Poker:**
+## How shall we use Kollabe's Asynchronous Planning Poker

 1. **Task Preparation:**